happybeing/dweb/dweb-app/README.md

 2. Save the executable (`dweb-app.exe` or `dweb-app`) on your computer.

 3. Run the app as normal and click the "Browse" button to begin browsing websites on Autonomi.
 This will open your browser, and may show an error at first, but once it has connected to Autonomi will load a website showing links to some early websites and apps on Autonomi.

+Notes:
+- On **Windows** you should be asked if it is ok to run the app.
+You will be shown a scary message from Windows Defender: "preventing an unrecognised app from starting.
+Running this app might put your PC at risk."
+Don't worry this is fine 🤣so click on "More info" and then "Run anyway".
+After that the above screen should display and off you go.
+- On **Mac** and **Linux** you will need to make the dweb-app file executable before you can run it.
+You can right-click and open the properties menu in order to do this, or from the terminal command line, use `chmod +x ./dweb-app` in the directory containing dweb-app.

 ## Web Publishers and Web Developers
 If you wish to publish a website or a dynamic web app on Autonomi you will also need to download the dweb command line interface (dweb CLI).